erkanch/sp-dev-fx-webparts/samples/react-cmdset-extensions/README.md

 ## Features

-This extensions allows the content authors to perform operations on intranet pages that aren't normally available OOTB:
+This extensions allows the content authors to perform operations on intranet pages that aren't available OOTB:

 * Remove the title area of a page without using any CSS hacks
 * Move pages to sub folders